jeetsukumaran/DendroPy/doc/source/tutorial/bipartitions.rst

     -   tree scoring

-2. By default, the DendroPy functions assume that bipartitions are *not* encoded, or are not up-to-date with respect to the curren tree structure, resulting in their recalculation *every* time.
+2. By default, the DendroPy functions assume that bipartitions are *not* encoded, or are not up-to-date with respect to the current tree structure, resulting in their recalculation *every* time.
 This is computationally inefficient, and you want to avoid it if, indeed, the bipartition encoding of a tree is current.
 You can control whether or not these service functions